This week's sky at a glance

-The Yakima Astronomical Society has completed its public observing schedule for 2013.
-If anyone needs to contact us, please use one of the email addresses listed above.
+If anyone needs to contact the Yakima Astronomy Society, please use one of the email addresses listed above.

-We will continue to update the "The Planets This Month" and any important upcoming astronomical events or observing sessions in this section of our webpage.
+We will update "The Planets This Month" and any important upcoming astronomical events or observing sessions in this section of our webpage.

 Clear skies everyone.

 Spring Star PartiesSunlakes Camp Delany Star Party (April).